pulumi/pulumi/docs/design/resources.md

 First thing's first.
 For this to work, we must first identify what a "resource" is.

-A resource in the programming model is simply identified by any class that derives from the `lumi.Resource` base class.
+A resource in the programming model is simply identified by any class that derives from the `pulumi.Resource` base class.
 (The specific manifestation of this depends on your language SDK; examples below are in LumiJS.)
 This class is primarily a marker class in that it doesn't offer much on its own (except for a few advanced methods, see below).